Nuvolect/SecureSuite-Android/README.md

 in an Internet cloud.
 Your private information is always with you, encrypted in your pocket and nowhere else.

-The current stable release is on Google Play
+The current stable release is ~~on~~ NOT ON Google Play
+Google does not like the number monitoring feature.
+When receiving an incoming call, SecureSuite will find an associated contact and display the name of the caller.
+Seems like a useful thing to do, this is how Android works but apparently not for 3-party apps.
+If you are a curious type and kind of handy, your participation in finding a way is appreciated.
 <a href='https://play.google.com/store/apps/details?id=com.nuvolect.securesuite&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'>
 <img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'
 width="172" height="60" /></a>